2. Numeric vectors#

 Chapter 13.

-Often, the objects we bring forth will need to be memorised so that they can be referred to in further computations.
-The assignment operator, `<-`, can be used for this very purpose:
+The objects we bring forth will often need to be memorised so that they can be referred to in further computations.
+The assignment operator, `<-`, can be used for this purpose:

 x <- 1:3 # creates a numeric vector and binds the name `x` to it